Hong Kong Island Hong Kong Travel Guide

 Find affordable flight choices for your journey.

-Renting a car is possible but not common for tourists on Hong Kong Island due to excellent public transport, heavy traffic, and limited, expensive parking.
+Renting a car is possible but not common for tourists who are on Hong Kong Island due to excellent public transport, heavy traffic, and minimal, expensive parking.

 Major international brands are available, mostly at the airport or in larger hotels.